 This curriculum is designed to meet the requirements for the REWARD Oklahoma Supplement Scale.
-Courses address out-of-school care program competencies and are designed to prepare students for positions in child care programs serving school-age children.
-Students who achieve a grade of "C" or better in the School-Age courses may apply the credits toward any TCC Child Development Associate of Applied Science degree as controlled electives.
-To complete the Certificate of Mastery students must also take Freshman Composition I.
+Courses are designed to prepare students for positions in before and after school services, youth groups, and summer programs.
+Students who achieve a grade of "C" or better in the Youth Development courses may apply the credits toward any TCC Child Development Associate in Applied Science degree as controlled electives.
+To complete the Certificate of Mastery, students must also take Freshman Composition I.